Troon-Technologies-LLC/madbop-contract/docs/Technical_Document.md

 - Open JukeBox with `transaction/openJukebox`.

-You can also see the scripts in `scripts` to see how information can be read from the NFTContract.
+You can also see the scripts in `scripts` to see how information can be read from the MadbopNFTs.

-### NFTContract and Madbop Events
+### MadbopNFTs and Madbop Events

 - Contract Initialized ->
   ` pub event ContractInitialized()`
-  This event is emitted when the `NFTContract` will be initialized.
+  This event is emitted when the `MadbopNFTs` will be initialized.

 - Event for Brand ->
   `pub event BrandCreated(brandId: UInt64, brandName: String, author: Address, data: {String:String})`